 Why is Accreditation Important?

 College accreditation is a sign that the school adheres to goals and standards recognized as important to the quality of education.
 A school’s accreditation affects whether you can get Federal ( Title V) and state financial aid.
 It also ensures that your credits will be accepted by another college if you should transfer between schools.
 Many graduate programs will not admit students from unaccredited schools.
 That is because a certain level of understanding and proficiency is presumed when undertaking higher education.
-Master’s level forensic programs, for example, require extensive background in science and math.
-Employers often look not only at your degree, but whether your college is accredited when deciding which job applicant to hire.
+Master’s level forensic programs, for example, require an extensive background in science and math.
+Employers often look not only at your degree but whether your college is accredited when deciding which job applicant to hire.
 Many professional certification boards will not allow students from unaccredited schools to sit for licensing exams.

 Is Accreditation Important When Choosing an Online School?

 Accreditation is probably the most important thing to look at when you choose an online school.
 In the 1990s, at the genesis of the online education boom, there was a glut of for-profit schools that offered degrees to anyone who could pay for them.
 The web-based schools earned a black eye in credibility that affected all online education.
 Since then, accrediting boards have extended their credentials to distance learning and online schools and the respectability of degrees earned from these accredited schools equals that from traditional colleges.